wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/8-lab.md

 1. In the **Properties** pane, in the **Description** box, enter: **Based on standard cost**

+	> [!NOTE]
-	Descriptions can be applied to table, columns, hierarchies, or measures.
+	> Descriptions can be applied to table, columns, hierarchies, or measures.
 In the **Fields** pane, description text is revealed in a tooltip when a report author hovers their cursor over the field.

 1. Select the **Quantity** column.